boumannm/boumannm/README.md

 Some random things about me:
 - 🖥️ My main PC has a Ryzen 2600, 16GB RAM and a Vega 56.
-- 📺 The last anime i finished was Sword Art Online: Alicization - War of Underworld 2nd Season.
+- 📺 The last anime i finished was Burn the Witch.
 - 🎮 The game i play most is Rocket League.

 **Canitia Xperiments**